devinshields/h2odocs/source/tutorial/kmeans.rst

 K-Means Output
 """"""""""""""

-The output is a matrix of the cluster assignments, and the coordinates of the cluster centers in terms of the originally chosen attributes.
+Output is a matrix of the cluster assignments, and the coordinates of the cluster centers in terms of the originally chosen attributes.
 Your cluster centers may differ slightly.
 K-Means randomly chooses starting points and converges on